Pradumnasaraf/DevOps/Prometheus/README.md

 ## Installation using Helm

-We will isntall Prometheus Operator using Helm.
+We will install Prometheus Operator using Helm.
 It is collection of Promethus + Grafana + Alertmanager + Node Exporter + Kube State Metrics + Pushgateway + Blackbox Exporter

 Step 1: Create a Kubernetes Namespace